wuhongyi/ROOTNote/class/TTree.md

    };

    TTree();
+/// Default constructor and I/O constructor.
+/// Note: We do *not* insert ourself into the current directory.

    TTree(const char* name, const char* title, Int_t splitlevel = 99);
+/// Normal tree constructor.
+/// The tree is created in the current directory.
+/// Use the various functions Branch below to add branches to this tree.
+/// If the first character of title is a "/", the function assumes a folder name.
+/// In this case, it creates automatically branches following the folder hierarchy.
+/// splitlevel may be used in this case to control the split level.

    virtual ~TTree();

    virtual Int_t           AddBranchToCache(const char *bname, Bool_t subbranches = kFALSE);
+/// Add branch with name bname to the Tree cache.
+/// If bname="*" all branches are added to the cache.
+/// if subbranches is true all the branches of the subbranches are
+/// also put to the cache.
+/// Returns:
+/// - 0 branch added or already included
+/// - -1 on error

    virtual Int_t           AddBranchToCache(TBranch *branch,   Bool_t subbranches = kFALSE);
+/// Add branch b to the Tree cache.
+/// if subbranches is true all the branches of the subbranches are
+/// also put to the cache.
+/// Returns:
+/// - 0 branch added or already included
+/// - -1 on error

    virtual Int_t           DropBranchFromCache(const char *bname, Bool_t subbranches = kFALSE);
+/// Remove the branch with name 'bname' from the Tree cache.
+/// If bname="*" all branches are removed from the cache.
+/// if subbranches is true all the branches of the subbranches are
+/// also removed from the cache.
+/// Returns:
+/// - 0 branch dropped or not in cache
+/// - -1 on error

    virtual Int_t           DropBranchFromCache(TBranch *branch,   Bool_t subbranches = kFALSE);
+/// Remove the branch b from the Tree cache.
+/// if subbranches is true all the branches of the subbranches are
+/// also removed from the cache.
+/// Returns:
+/// - 0 branch dropped or not in cache
+/// - -1 on error

    virtual TFriendElement *AddFriend(const char* treename, const char* filename = "");
+/// Add a TFriendElement to the list of friends.
+/// This function:
+/// - opens a file if filename is specified
+/// - reads a Tree with name treename from the file (current directory)
+/// - adds the Tree to the list of friends
+/// see other AddFriend functions
+/// A TFriendElement TF describes a TTree object TF in a file.
+/// When a TFriendElement TF is added to the the list of friends of an
+/// existing TTree T, any variable from TF can be referenced in a query
+/// to T.
+///   A tree keeps a list of friends.
+In the context of a tree (or a chain),
+/// friendship means unrestricted access to the friends data.
+In this way
+/// it is much like adding another branch to the tree without taking the risk
+/// of damaging it.
+To add a friend to the list, you can use the TTree::AddFriend
+/// method.
+The tree in the diagram below has two friends (friend_tree1 and
+/// friend_tree2) and now has access to the variables a,b,c,i,j,k,l and m.
+/// The AddFriend method has two parameters, the first is the tree name and the
+/// second is the name of the ROOT file where the friend tree is saved.
+/// AddFriend automatically opens the friend file.
+If no file name is given,
+/// the tree called ft1 is assumed to be in the same file as the original tree.
+/// tree.AddFriend("ft1","friendfile1.root");
+/// If the friend tree has the same name as the original tree, you can give it
+/// an alias in the context of the friendship:
+/// tree.AddFriend("tree1 = tree","friendfile1.root");
+/// Once the tree has friends, we can use TTree::Draw as if the friend's
+/// variables were in the original tree.
+To specify which tree to use in
+/// the Draw method, use the syntax:
+/// ~~~ {.cpp}
+///     <treeName>.<branchname>.<varname>
+/// ~~~
+/// If the variablename is enough to uniquely identify the variable, you can
+/// leave out the tree and/or branch name.
+/// For example, these commands generate a 3-d scatter plot of variable "var"
+/// in the TTree tree versus variable v1 in TTree ft1 versus variable v2 in
+/// TTree ft2.
+/// ~~~ {.cpp}
+///     tree.AddFriend("ft1","friendfile1.root");
+///     tree.AddFriend("ft2","friendfile2.root");
+///     tree.Draw("var:ft1.v1:ft2.v2");
+/// ~~~
+/// When AddFriend is called, the ROOT file is automatically opened and the
+/// friend tree (ft1) is read into memory.
+The new friend (ft1) is added to
+/// the list of friends of tree.
+/// The number of entries in the friend must be equal or greater to the number
+/// of entries of the original tree.
+If the friend tree has fewer entries a
+/// warning is given and the missing entries are not included in the histogram.
+/// To retrieve the list of friends from a tree use TTree::GetListOfFriends.
+/// When the tree is written to file (TTree::Write), the friends list is saved
+/// with it.
+And when the tree is retrieved, the trees on the friends list are
+/// also retrieved and the friendship restored.
+/// When a tree is deleted, the elements of the friend list are also deleted.
+/// It is possible to declare a friend tree that has the same internal
+/// structure (same branches and leaves) as the original tree, and compare the
+/// same values by specifying the tree.
+/// ~~~ {.cpp}
+///     tree.Draw("var:ft1.var:ft2.var")
+/// ~~~

    virtual TFriendElement *AddFriend(const char* treename, TFile* file);
+/// Add a TFriendElement to the list of friends.
+/// The TFile is managed by the user (e.g. the user must delete the file).
+/// For complete description see AddFriend(const char *, const char *).
+/// This function:
+/// - reads a Tree with name treename from the file
+/// - adds the Tree to the list of friends

    virtual TFriendElement *AddFriend(TTree* tree, const char* alias = "", Bool_t warn = kFALSE);
+/// Add a TFriendElement to the list of friends.
+/// The TTree is managed by the user (e.g., the user must delete the file).
+/// For a complete description see AddFriend(const char *, const char *).

    virtual void            AddTotBytes(Int_t tot) { fTotBytes += tot; }
    virtual void            AddZipBytes(Int_t zip) { fZipBytes += zip; }
    virtual Long64_t        AutoSave(Option_t* option = "");